 The Trademark Infringement Lawsuit

-Since changing its name earliest this month, the country group has been attempting to reach an agreement with the blues singer Anita White, who has also been using the name LADY A. However, the country group filed a trademark infringement lawsuit after discussions broke down.
+Since changing its name, the country group has been attempting to reach an agreement with the blues singer Anita White.
+Ms. White also goes by the name LADY A. However, the country group filed a trademark infringement lawsuit after discussions broke down.
 Ms. White and her team purportedly demand a $10 million payment.
 The country group is also seeking to affirm that its use of LADY A does not infringe any of Ms. White’s “alleged trademark rights,” who has been using the name long before the country group.
 Additionally, the country group has expressed no desire for Ms. White to be prevented from using LADY A and is not seeking any monetary damages.

 The lawsuit and initial disagreements between the country group and Ms. White highlights the importance of protecting your intellectual property rights early and often.
 If Ms. White had filed a trademark application for LADY A for her entertainment services back when she before began using the name, the outcome of this case would likely be much different and substantially less costly.

-Intellectual Property rights are time-sensitive, and it is important that you speak with an experienced intellectual property attorney to ensure that your hard-earned intellectual property is protected.
+Intellectual Property rights are time-sensitive.
+It is important that you speak with an experienced intellectual property attorney to ensure that your hard-earned intellectual property is protected.